Meet the team!

 • Fellow of the Canadian Academy of Manipulative Physiotherapy - Dip.
 Manip

-• CAMPT Executive: IFOMPT Junior Rep - International Framework of Manual Physiotherapy & Co-Chair IFOMPT 2028
+• CAMPT Executive: IFOMPT MO Delegate - International Framework of Manual Physiotherapy & Co-Chair IFOMPT 2028

 • Dry Needling Level 1, 2 & Acupuncture - Acupuncture Canada